 - Super Mario Galaxy adds Star Bits, but keeps the coins, making it one of the few examples of a game having multiple kinds of this.
 Coins refill your health meter, while star bits can be used as weapons and chucked at enemies, are the game's currency and give you extra lives if you pick enough of them.
 Oddly, the first Galaxy has very few coins around, which looks odd on a Mario game; the sequel has more coins.

 - The coins in Yoshi's Island point out exactly where you need to throw eggs to ricochet them off walls and into bonus items.
 In addition, some coins are actually disguised red coins, which are needed for 100% Completion (the others are only used to get extra lives, like normal Mario coins).

-- The rings in the Sonic the Hedgehog games.
+- The rings in the games.
 In addition to the typical uses of this trope, these also help Sonic avoid dying in the first place, as enemy attacks normally just make him drop the rings he's carrying.
 Rings are also used to turn into Super Sonic, provided you have all the Chaos Emeralds.

 - Also started in Sonic Adventure were missions where you'd have to collect a certain amount of Rings.

 - The Ring Races in Sonic Heroes do this as well.

 - The rings have been put into arrow formation in most games right up to Sonic Colors as a way of making this trope even more obvious.